meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 ### 3.1.
 Explanations

-To ensure relevant search results, documents are sorted based on consecutive rules called ranking rules.
+To ensure relevant results at search time, documents are sorted based on consecutive rules called ranking rules.
 The order in which ranking rules are applied matters.

 The first rule in the `rankingRules` list has the most impact, and the last rule has the least.